waterholeforum/docs/installation.md

 # Installation

-Waterhole is a self-hosted PHP application that's quick and easy to install.
+Waterhole is a self-hosted PHP application.

 ## Prerequisites